Habsburg–Ottoman war of 1540–1547: Fall of Székesfehérvár

 In April 1543 Suleiman launched another campaign in Hungary, bringing back Bran and other forts so that much of Hungary was under Ottoman control.
 As part of a Franco-Ottoman alliance, French troops were supplied to the Ottomans in Hungary; a French artillery unit was dispatched in 1543–1544 and attached to the Ottoman Army.
-In August 1543, the Ottoman succeeded in the siege of Esztergom The siege was followed by the capture of the Hungarian coronation city of Székesfehérvár in September 1543.
+In August 1543, the Ottomans succeeded in the siege of Esztergom.
+The siege was followed by the capture of the Hungarian coronation city of Székesfehérvár in September 1543.
 Other cities that were captured during this campaign were Siklós and Szeged, in order to better protect Buda.
 However, continuous delay of the push toward the west, because of the siege of these fortresses, meant that the Ottomans could not launch any new offensive against Austria.

 After the successful Ottoman campaign, a first truce of one year was signed with Charles V in 1545, through the intermediary of Francis I of France.
 Suleiman himself was interested in ending the hostilities, as he had a campaign going on in Persia as well, the Ottoman–Safavid War (1532–1555).

 In 1544, Suleiman was called east by another conflict, as war with Persia resumed.
 However, the military superiority of the Turks prevailed even without the sultan.
 The army of Yahyaoğlu, Mehmed Pasha of Buda, together with the troops of the other Beys, was just enough to carry out further conquests in the further stages of the war.
 The significant military superiority of the Ottoman army is indicated by the fact that Mehmed conquered Tolna by the end of 1545, which he completed with the complete subjugation of Döbrököz and the capture of Ozora, Simontornya and Tamasi.
 For Imre Werbőczy, who was in charge of the defense of Tolna, this was an extremely big blow, because as a fierce enemy of the Ottomans, he used all his strength to weaken and hinder the Turkish expansion.
 With the loss of Tolna, he was deprived of his most important base, so from then on he could not act as effectively against the Turks as he had done before.

 Among Mehmed Pasha's conquests, the capture of Visegrád and the fall of Hatvan and Nógrád to the Turks on the other side of the Danube should be highlighted, the guard of the former fled to Eger after setting fire to the palisade, while Visegrád was given up by Péter Amádé after running out of drinking water.